The town of Hope is located on TransCanada Highway 1, about 30 minutes East of

 Administration Building

-12. And this is Wallace Street by 3rd Avenue.
-The
+12. And this is Wallace Street at 3rd Avenue,

 administration building is on the left.
 The green sign by the traffic